alan-turing-institute/data-safe-haven/docs/how_to_guides/general/software-package-request-form.md

 # Turing data safe haven - software package request form

-Please use this form to make a request to add a software package to the Tier 3 allowlist by filling in the REQUEST section and sending to `safe-haven-admin@turing.ac.uk` for review.
+Please use this form to make a request to add a software package to the Tier 3 allowlist by filling in the REQUEST and DEPENDENCIES sections and sending to `safe-haven-admin@turing.ac.uk` for review.

 ## REQUEST

+### Requester details

 + **Date of request:**
 + **Requested by:**
 + **Contact email:**
 + **Project name:**

+### Package details

 + **Package name:**
 + **Package version (if different from latest):**